mb-fun/tpau-gtfsutils/README.md

 - Conversion to float -- Columns that have a mixure of integer and float values will have integers converted to floats (i.e. 0 will become 0.0)
 - Column reordering -- Columns that serve as IDs for a file (i.e. trip_id in trips.txt) may be brought to the front of the columns.
 - Quotation removal -- The utilities remove wrapping quotes for fields that do not otherwise contain quotations or commas.

-### Known Issues (will be fixed)

-- Utilities currently can't run on feeds that use calendar_dates.txt to define regular service.
-- If a feed is filtered on a date range, calendars outside the range will be removed even if they are used in a service addition within the date range.
-- Input parameters should ideally be included in the output somewhere.